Wine crisis: the State authorizes the uprooting of vines and launches a wine distillation campaign endowed with €160 million

 The meeting of this Monday, February 6 is moving things forward favorably for the wine economy, which is facing repeated crises: Covid, frost, inflation… The Minister of Agriculture Marc Fesneau assured the representatives of the sector of his agreement for the financing of temporary distillation of wines.

 A first campaign will take place this summer thanks to the release “within the limits of the amounts authorized by European provisions” of €40 million in national credits supplemented by €40 million from the European funding envelope (EAGF)”, assures the minister.
-A second distillation campaign could be organized “from October… to reach a maximum of 160 million euros in 2023”.
+A second distillation campaign might be organized “from October… to reach a maximum of 160 million euros in 2023”.

 Distillation: fight to obtain 200 M€